• Documentation

 Migrate users related to the selected spaces

-Migrate only users that are referenced in the spaces you added to your migration plan, which includes users who:
+Migrate only users who have permission to access the space.
+This means users who are referenced in the spaces you added to your migration, including users who:

 • Commented on a page